hanshiyi/POSBERT/README.md

 ## Run on SQuAD
 1. Clone the repo
-2. Install the requried package.
+2. Install the required package.
 Use 'pip install <package>'
 3. Download and unzip SQuAD datasets.
 3. Download the stanford nlp parser: